Dear guests and visitors

 Bus and train services, mountain railways and cable cars as well as boat services on Lake Lucerne are back in operation, but in some cases still operate according to a reduced timetable.
 Please obtain information directly from the respective transport companies and consult the online timetable before each journey.
 As far as the use of public transport is concerned, the FOPH's hygiene regulations should be followed.
 Persons over the age of 12 have to wear a mask in trains, trams and buses, as well as on mountain rail and cableways and on boats.

 The 2020/21 winter season will start as planned in the Swiss snow sports areas.
 The ski resorts have taken the necessary precautions to meet the requirements of the authorities and ensure the safety of guests.
-Wearing mouth and nose protection will be required in closed cabins.
-This obligation does not apply to chairlifts and ski lifts.
+Wearing mouth and nose protection is required on all facilities (cable cars, chair lifts and ski lifts).